nelson888/java-rest-client/README.md

 ## Architecture

 ### RestClient
-It is the main class of this library, that will send your requests synchronously/asynchronously. * You can also set a JWT token that will be added in every requests for JWT authentication with the `setJwt(String jwt)` method.
+It is the main class of this library, that will send your requests synchronously/asynchronously.
+You can also set an authentication (basic or jwt)

 ### RestRequest
 The RestRequest holds the data of an Http request to a REST service.